September 14, 2021

-According to the Leukemia & Lymphoma Society , almost every 9 minutes, someone in the US dies from hematologic Cancer, and this statistic denotes more than 6 people every hour and about 156 people each day.
+According to the researchers*, hematologic cancer is the fourth most commonly diagnosed malignancy in the United States.
 This cancer occurs when the extension of abnormal blood cells surpasses the growth of normal blood cells in blood-forming tissues, like the bone marrow or the immune system cells.

 Leukemia is a cancer of the blood cells within your blood and bone marrow.
 It is caused by the accelerated development of abnormal white blood cells.
 The higher volume of cancerous white blood cells is not capable of fighting infections, so they weaken the capability of bone marrow to produce platelets and healthy red blood cells.
 The kind of leukemia depends on the nature of the blood cell that has grown cancerous.